Rop89/gmail-clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-🎯 This is a Gmail Clone.
-The intention is to learn more on React and Redux as I go
+🎯 This is a Gmail Clone --> The intention is to learn more on React and Redux as I go

 ## Available Scripts